sqrldev/wordpress-sqrl-login/README.md

 ![Profile screen without association](assets/screenshot-2.png)

-This second screenshot shows the user's profile when logged in with username and password, before having enable SQRL for log in.
+This second screenshot shows the user's profile when logged in with username and password, before having enabled SQRL for log in.

 ---